 “Bridge over Troubled Water” is a rare kind of song.
 It doesn’t promise to fix everything.
 It just promises to be there.

-Through every line, it offers love that doesnโt fade when things get hard.
-Whether itโs a friend, a partner, or something spiritual, that steady support is what the song is really about.
+Through every line, it offers love that doesn’t fade when things get hard.
+Whether it’s a friend, a partner, or something spiritual, that steady support is what the song is really about.

-Be sure to check out more of our Song Interpretations.
+Be sure to check out more Inspirational Song Meanings.